 Jon got started in an Italian restaurant, which gave him a crash course in all things wine related.
 In addition to wine service, Jon also tended bar and perfected the martini for those very particular customers.
 After a few years, Jon was ready to move to the west coast to pursue new opportunities.

 Jon landed at Moxie’s while developing his stand up routines, then moved on to Gastown’s Revel Room for a great new change of scenery.
 He now spends nights as a bartender manager at Rogers Arena and gets his choice of hockey games or concerts to work.
-If you are lucky, you might catch him doing a little standup across the street from the school at Yagger’s.
+If you are lucky, you might catch him doing a little standup across the street from the school at a club downtown.

 Jeroemie has over 20 years of industry experience, which includes 5 years of dedicated teaching at Fine Art Bartending.
 He now spends his time behind the bar at high end hotels.
 He was last teaching specialty classes like our Intro to Bartending class.